weblab-class/No-Quibbles/README.md

 (Screen abruptly cuts to black as if camera was snatched away)

 ## Pitch v.3 - the TL;DR
 Website where you spend time quite literally to buy things on your potential to-do list.
-Has added bonus of telling you how much happiness you're --giving up-- generating from doing these tasks.
+Has added bonus of telling you how much happiness you're ~~giving up~~ generating from doing these tasks.

 ### BEHIND THE SCENES
 - A user can create customized event templates and tag them with the tags they see fit.
 The tags are provided by the website and are sorted into the following categories: Health, Social Connections, and Academics (predetermined by us -- yup, not black box at all) , with the overall Happiness score calculated from these results.